cozi-dev/cozi.dev/content/about.md

 title: "About"
 layout: "page"
 ---
-Hi there, thank you for visiting my blog!
-I’m a Vietnamese dad, husband, and programmer.
-Definitely not a native English speaker :)
+Hi there, welcome to my blog!
+I'm a Vietnamese software engineer, and I'm excited to share my experiences, thoughts, and knowledge with you :)

 ### Why I write this blog?

 * I want to improve my English.
-* I think maybe my articles can help someone.
+* To share valuable knowledge and insights.
-* A place to lookback because I can not remember everything.
+* A place to look back.

 ### Contact me

 For any conversation, please drop me a message at this email address: <a href="mailto:hi@cozi.dev">hi@cozi.dev</a>

+Thank you for visiting my blog, and I hope you find something valuable here.
+Your support and feedback mean the world to me.